AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/graphql.md

 ## Dynamic Header Values (e.g. for Authorization)

 Mesh can take dynamic values from the GraphQL Context or the environmental variables.
-If you use `mesh dev` or `mesh start`, GraphQL Context will be the incoming HTTP request.

 The expression inside dynamic values should be as in JS.

-### From Context (HTTP Header for `mesh dev` or `mesh start`)
+### From Context

 ```json
 {